jasminepvo/jasminepvo/README.md

   </a>
 </div>

-Looking to make an impact on the world through technology.
+# Looking to make an impact on the world through technology.

-- I’m currently working

-- 👯 **Open Source Project** - [Hot Soups](https://github.com/HotSoupRepos/HotSoup-frontend) + another one coming soon 👀
+👯 **Open Source Contributor**:
+- [Hot Soups](https://github.com/HotSoupRepos/HotSoup-frontend) - app that shows nearby soup kitchens
+- [FitDevs](https://github.com/FitDevs-withKat) - community meant to empower developers to explore, maintain, and inspire fitness in our collective lives

 ### Languages and Tools